 The Association for Behavior Analysis International (ABAI)

-282 offering either hybrid or online instruction.
-Additionally, there are 24 ABAI accredited master’s and bachelor’s programs, which have met ABAI’s rigorous quality standards.
+431 offering either hybrid or online instruction.
+Additionally, Florida Tech is included among the listings of the 22 master’s degree programs and 9 doctoral-level programs, which have met ABAI’s rigorous accreditation standards (as of November 2020).
 The accreditation standards include requirements regarding the university program’s mission, curriculum, outcomes assessment, administration, resources, faculty, degree program content hours, and more

 Traditionally, students have had to fulfill the instructional requirements in person.
 That meant they needed to be within close physical proximity to a university offering approved coursework.
 Distance learning changes all of that!
 Online Verified Course Sequences offer a greater opportunity to access the best behavior analytic training from the comfort of your own home.
 But what should one consider when selecting a program?

 The Verified Course Sequence designation indicates that the course sequence meets the BACB coursework requirements for certification.
 This means that when a student goes to apply for the BACB® exams, the process will be simplified: rather than submitting course syllabi for each course to verify that the course instructional requirements have been satisfied, students indicate their VCS program, and merely submit transcripts.
 The VCS designation does not, however, address or indicate the quality of the program.

 Curriculum & Instructional Delivery

 Some programs focus on the science and practice of Applied Behavior Analysis, while others are more focused on specific service delivery in areas such as Autism or Special Education.
 Since ABA has applications for a wide variety of populations and settings, a strong foundation in the concepts, principles, and methods may produce more competent, well-rounded professionals.
 Is the material challenging but attainable?
 A program that is too easy might not adequately prepare students for the certification exam, or for the demands of a career as a professional behavior analyst.